 What Happens to Personal Loans When the Borrower Dies?

-In some cases, a personal loan when someone dies cannot be simply written off and there are procedures which lenders and borrowers must follow when such scenarios occur.
+In some cases, a personal loan when someone dies cannot be simply written off and there are procedures that lenders and borrowers must follow when such scenarios occur.
 A deceased person’s estate is generally used by an administrator or executor to settle any unpaid debts he/she might have left behind.
 An estate includes cash plus everything of value that belonged to the deceased.
 If the estate can’t cover the debts, then it is considered insolvent and assets are sold to pay off debts.
 Whether you are legally obligated to repay a person’s loan upon their death depends on the type of loan, your relationship to the deceased, and other factors that we’ll outline here.

 Loans are considered either secured or unsecured debt.
 A secured loan is tied to a form of collateral such as a car or house.
 Unsecured debts include credit cards, personal loans without collateral, student loans, and utility bills to name a few.
 If there was a co-signer on a personal loan, then the co-signer is responsible for the balance of the amount still owed when someone dies.
 If there is no co-signer or other financial backing, then the deceased borrower’s estate is responsible for paying back the loan.
 The following is an overview of other common types of loans and debt: